networknt/light-doc/content/en/concern/header.md

     key2: value2
 ```

 The config file is self-explained.
-In order to use it, there are two step in setup.
+In order to use it, there are two steps in its setup.

 ## Add HeaderHandler to com.networknt.handler.MiddlewareHandler config file